-Passing blood clots during a period can be normal and usually happens due to abnormal hormone levels that cause the lining of the uterine walls to thicken.
-This can result in heavier bleeding and the formation of clots ranging from 5 mm to 3-4 cm (about an inch).
+Having blood clots during a period can be normal and usually happens due to abnormal hormone levels that cause the lining of the uterine walls to thicken.
+This can result in heavier bleeding and the formation of clots ranging from 5 mm to 4 cm (about an inch).

-It is important to see your doctor to assess what is causing blood clots during your period and to indicate the best treatment.
-The doctor may order bloodwork to assess your body‘s clotting abilities, as well as an ultrasound to assess your uterine lining.
+It is important to inform your doctor if you notice new or large blood clots during your period, as you may require treatment.
+The doctor may order bloodwork to evaluate your body‘s clotting abilities, as well as an ultrasound to assess your uterine lining.

 1. Miscarriage